mrciolino/wiki-backup/timeline.md

 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)
 - [Invading Darmuth's Lair](/Events/invading-darmuths-lair)
 - [Fighting Darmuth](/Events/fighting-darmuth)
--
-- The Well of Many Worlds is found under Altricia.
-Os uses mending to repair a small tear in the cloth of the well.
-As he lays out the mat and thr tear is mended, the portal opens to another world.
-The party uses the well to look into Ereriad where they see immense Devastation Vermin are attacking.
-For the moment they close the portal and focus on recovering and rebuilding.
-- Bazzalt leaves the party to live in the library dimension to spend time with his brother before Bazzvrah's consciousness completely melds into the tree of knowledge.
-- Luther steps up and becomes regent of Altricia while the party, more concerned with the big picture, leaves.

 - [Waking Bazzdows](/Events/waking-bazzdows)

 - The party travel through the well of many worlds to Ereriad with the purpose of eliminating all the Devastation Vermin.